victorioustone/victorioustone/README.md

 **Language**: Python, SQL, Javascript
 **Database**: MySQL, PostgreSQL

-I am currently improving my skills by working with various datasets and participating in Kaggle competitions -> here is my [profile](https://www.kaggle.com/victoriakamenchuk).

-🫱🏻‍🫲🏾 Connect with me on [LinkedIn](https://www.linkedin.com/in/vkamenchuk)

 <!--
 **victorioustone/victorioustone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.